 Did we help you choose your next pair of headphones without breaking the budget?

-Many beginners believe that you have to start with an expensive set of headphones.
+Many beginners believe you have to start with an expensive set of headphones.
 Well if you can afford it then why not.
 But we are firmly convinced that any of the models we’ve shown you today will get you started.
-Not only that but chances are that it will take some time before you end up needing an upgrade.
+Not only that but chances are that it will take some time before you need an upgrade.

-Every music producer has different needs in the studio, and taste on sound and equipment.
+Every music producer has different needs in the studio and tastes in sound and equipment.
 So, you also need to find the best studio headphone for YOU.
 Is sound isolation vital to you?
-Design & looks or you mostly care for crystal clear sound and full frequency range response?
+Design & looks or do you most care for crystal clear sound and total frequency range response?